-Dr. Miner earned her medical doctorate from the University of Massachusetts Medical School in Worchester, Mass. and completed her residency in Pediatrics at Pennsylvania State University Hospital in Hershey, Penn.
-From there she was chosen as one of a select few to receive her fellowship training under Dr. James Andrews at the American Sports Medicine Institute in Birmingham, Ala.
+Dr. Miner earned her medical doctorate from the University of Massachusetts Medical School in Worchester, MA. and completed her residency in Pediatrics at Pennsylvania State University Hospital in Hershey, PA.
+From there she was chosen as one of a select few to receive her fellowship training under Dr. James Andrews at the American Sports Medicine Institute in Birmingham, AL.

 Dr. Miner has specialized training and more than 10 years of experience in the non-surgical treatment of all orthopedic injuries.
 She chose this specialty because she enjoys educating young athletes on injury prevention.
 Dr. Miner specializes in fractures, dislocations, muscle, tendon and ligament injuries, as well as pain related to arthritis.
 She also has specialized training in ultrasound-guided injections, such as hyaluronan and platelet-rich plasma (PRP), as well as experience in regenerative stem-cell injections for tendinopathy and arthritis.
 Dr. Miner has published articles in journals, as well as published multiple chapters in academic medical textbooks.